joelnitta/moorea_filmies/README.md

 docker-compose up -d
 ```

 Navigate to http://localhost:8787/ in your browser of choice (firefox or google chrome recommended).
-There, you should be able to access an instance of the [RStudio](https://rstudio.com/) IDE, which can be used to inspect and manipulate objects in R.
+There, you should be able to access an instance of the [RStudio](https://rstudio.com/) IDE, which can be used to inspect and manipulate objects in R. You can click on "Build All" in the "Build" tab to run the workflow.

 When you're done, take down the container: